Leo-am/Leo-am.github.io/_pages/01_about.md

 <img alt="Profile picture" style="float: right;" width="240px" src="../images/about_me.jpg" />

 > My name is Leonardo Assis Morais, and I am a physicist, passionate about quantum physics.
-I've worked with simulations of quantum systems, generation and detection of single photons, instrumentation for quantum optical labs, and open quantum systems.
+I have worked with simulations of quantum systems, generation and detection of single photons, instrumentation for quantum optical labs, and open quantum systems.